 It is fairly easy-to-use:

-- Your shared device will be visible in USB Network Gate launched on other computers, now they can connect to it to use its functionality.
+Your shared device will be visible in USB Network Gate launched on other computers, now they can connect to it to scan over network.
 If required, you can use encryption to protect the connection or add compression.

 USB Network Gate settings allow you to change the port to which the device is connected.